hxtree/galaxyops/platform/rush-coverage/README.md

 This is an example of how to use a Github Action, RushCoverage, and third party, in this case [Codacy](https://www.codacy.com/), to generate code coverage in CI.

-See vendor specific documentation for vendor specific instructions for coverage submission, badging, pr feedback, etc.
+See vendor specific documentation for specific instructions for vendor coverage submission, badging, pr feedback, etc. Change `test:cov` command as specific to monorepo.
+Set secrets, `CODACY_PROJECT_TOKEN` as necessary.

 ```yaml
 name: CodeCoverage